Cinnamon Apple Bread with Homemade Crumble Topping

 Instructions

-Make sure to follow along with all my baking and homesteading in real time on Instagram.
+Make sure to follow along with all my baking and homesteading adventures in real time on Instagram.
 Stories is my favorite place to be!
-And for more apple content, including recipes and how to plant an apple tree, find it here!
+For more apple content, including recipes and how to plant an apple tree, find it here!

 Share away friends!